 With a multigenerational workforce, healthcare needs among employees are more varied than ever.
 To accommodate these diverse needs while being mindful of costs, most companies are providing high-deductible health plans and supplemented with Health Savings Accounts.

 With the overwhelming number of options now available in benefits packages, more companies are outsourcing the management of employee benefits.
 Employee Benefit Brokers can customize plans for any business and then negotiate benefits packages with insurance companies.
 Choosing the correct broker comes down to the services they offer.
 While some will only take care of negotiations and building of the benefit packages, LBMC Employment Partners handles all benefits administration for our clients.
 With us as your broker, even a small business can offer Fortune 500 employee benefits.

 LBMC Employment Partners houses experts equipped to handle all benefits administration needs.
-Contact us when you are ready to see why we were named a Nashville Area Top Employee Benefits Consultant for 2021.
+Contact us when you are ready to see why we were named a Nashville Area Top Employee Benefits Consultant for three consecutive years.

 See what clients are saying:

 “It has been great to partner with a team of people that have expertise in various fields of payroll, HR consulting, and benefits.
 The staff is responsive to our questions and needs and assists us in strategic planning in these areas.” -Brentwood United Methodist Church